by Laina Villeneuve

 As the long mountain winter sets in, passions catch fire and two women desperately resist the choices of the heart.

 The Lesbian Review

 The Right Thing Easy is a well written romance.
 The writing is clean, the characters are charming, and the story keeps you entertained.
 Villeneuve wrote the characters with a finesse and grace that I enjoyed, especially when they were struggling with tough choices.
 Laina Villeneuve writes nicely.
-The thoughts and feelings the characters had were real...I could not help but understanding what they were going though.
+The thoughts and feelings the characters had were real...I could not help but understand what they were going though.